vmstio/vmstio/docus/content/funding/costs.md

 | Subscriptions | $398 per month |
 | Tips & Merch  | $835 total     |

-Numbers reflects raw donation numbers in USD, not reflective of Patreon or Stripe fees and/or exchange rates.
+Numbers reflect raw donation numbers in USD, not reflective of Patreon or Stripe fees and/or exchange rates.

 Last Updated: May 29, 2023.